DearHRS/WoTBlitzArmourPenetrationCalculator/README.md

 -reworked Blitz::Funx::GetRng() to return result between 0.95 to 1.05 (+-5% shell penetration rng)
 -completed Blitz::Funx::DisplayData()
 -added OtherFunx::MakeNumberLookGood() (called inside of Other::Funx::RemoveUnnecessaryZerosFromWstringVector()), used to fix string length to make data look more even

+log:25.04.2023 0023
+-reworked Blitz::Funx::AgainstKineticRounds() (now supports all maths related to spaced armour and external modules) -calculator now asks user if they want to launch armourInspector or BlitzHangar before it starts or not -fixed few bugs that could crash calculator when entered incorrect input